devashishpatle/Network-Scanning-using-Nmap/README.md

 **Description:**
 The final scan combines:

---Default NSE scripts
+- Default NSE scripts
---Service and version detection
+- Service and version detection
---OS detection
+- OS detection

 This provides a consolidated view of the target.